 Whether you’re playing board games at a party or holding your smartphone in your hand while you challenge a friend or family member to a game of Last Letter First, the time you devote to one-upping your competition is always time well spent!

-Given the steady popularity of online word games, we decided to put together a list of the ten most popular games.
+Given the steady popularity of online word games, we put together a list of the 10 most popular games.
 Have you played one, a few, or all of these?
 Let’s find out!

 1. Last Letter First